suschuk24/pizza-hunt/README.md

 ## Usage:

-This is a full stack web application for use as building custom pizza recipies, and collaborating with a community of other pizza enthusiasts to create the ultimate pizza.
+This is a full stack web application for building custom pizza recipies, and collaborating with a community of other pizza enthusiasts to create the ultimate pizza.

 ## License:
 For more information about licenses, please visit: